raffahanif/Todolist-Project/README.md

 1. Practice structured development using specifications
 2. Build a functional and scalable TodoList application
-3. Demonstrate how spec-driven development can improve workflow Build a functional and scalable TodoList application Demonstrate how spec-driven development can improve workflow
+3. Demonstrate how spec-driven development can improve workflow